The growth of the Bulgarian Artillery :

 artillery regiments that gave their 75mm guns to the reserve batteries.
 The

-48 guns of the second order arrived at the beginning of 1892, and were employed
+48 guns of the second order arrived at the beginning of 1892, and were

-2nd, 3rd and 4th artillery regiment.
-The carriages
+batteries of 2nd, 3rd and 4th artillery

-at the end of 1891, but when the new carriages were mounted on the guns, it
+regiment.
+The carriages arrived at the end of 1891, but when they were

-was found that, although longer and heavier, they had more or less the same
+mounted on the guns, it was found that, although longer and heavier, they had

-instability as the old carriages.
-Furthermore, their transport was hampered by
+more or less the same instability as the old carriages.
+Furthermore, their

-their greater weight and length, so they were not functional.
-Therefore in
+transport was hampered by their greater weight and length, so they were not

-mid-1892, it was proposed to return the carriages ordered in 1891 to the
+functional.
+Therefore in mid-1892, it was proposed to return the carriages

-Krupp factory and to replace them with new ones, ordering two 75mm mountain
+ordered in 1891 to the Krupp factory and to replace them with new ones,

-batteries instead of one.
-After various negotiations, in July 1892 an
+ordering two 75mm mountain batteries instead of one.
+After various

-agreement was reached with the factory : the 1st, 2nd, 3rd and 6th artillery regiments
+negotiations, in July 1892 an agreement was reached with the factory : the

-returned their carriages and received new ones, while the 4th and 5th artillery
+received new ones, while the 4th and 5th artillery regiments received one new

-regiments received one new six gun mountain battery.
+six gun mountain battery.
+In

 April 1892 another 64 field guns and 12 – 120mm mortars were ordered in